Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 d. ultimate goal
 - Make available a wide range of products to the shopper to make sure each of them ends up with a tailored list of products that satify their needs.

-## Developer and business goals
+## Business and developer goals

-- `Ocuure` company want to make vitamins and supplements accessible to anyone who wish to improve their health with an user friendly website.
+- `Ocuure` company want to make vitamins and supplements accessible to anyone who wish to improve their health continuously.
+It is a flexible monthly subscription service.
+End Users can modify, postpone or cancel their next order at any time in their account.
+Only the merch product category is a one time buy.
-- `Ocuure` company business model is to
+- `Ocuure` company business model is to resell vitamins and supplements as a monthly subscription.

+- As a developer : profesionnal experience in developping an ecommerce website using Python+Django
+- As a developer : a functionnal full stack website to add in the developer's portfolio

 ## User Stories